 - Onion and garlic.
 Two big flavor makers here!
-1 red onion, thinly sliced and 2 to 3 garlic cloves minced.
+They bring the savory element.

 - Fresh herbs.
-I used parsley and dill, a cupful of each, chopped.
-You can also throw in a bit of fresh mint or basil, if you like.
+I used parsley and dill, but you could also throw in a bit of fresh mint or basil if you like.

-- Citrus Dressing.
-Juice of 1 lemon and 2 teaspoons of red wine vinegar provide the citrus in the dressing.
-They add brightness, while lightly marinating the tomatoes and onions (the citrus also tames the pungent onions a bit as the salad sits for a few minutes).
-And then we have a generous ⅓ cup of extra virgin olive oil, which is a major flavor component of this dish.
-Use a smooth olive oil that’s full of personality but not too bitter, like our Early Harvest Greek Extra Virgin olive oil)
+- Citrusy dressing.
+Juice of 1 lemon and 2 teaspoons of white wine vinegar provide the citrus in the dressing.
+They add brightness, while lightly marinating the tomatoes and onions.
+(Citrus will also tame the intensity of onions while the salad sits for a few minutes).
+And then we have a generous amount of extra virgin olive oil, which is a major flavor component of this dish.
+Use a smooth olive oil that’s full of personality but not too bitter, like our Early Harvest Greek Extra Virgin olive oil.

 - Avoid buying tomatoes from a refrigerated case.
 The cold temperature damages tomatoes and stops ripening.

 - Look for tomatoes that are plump and heavy for their size.
 This is a good sign that they’ll be juicy.
 Give them a very gentle squeeze to confirm they’re still fairly firm but with some give.
-Skin should be smooth without bruises or deep, open cracks.
+The skin should be smooth without bruises or deep, open cracks.
 Heirloom varieties, however, can be multi-colored, ridged, and have deep grooves and that’s OK.

 - Smell the tomatoes where the stem was attached.
-It should be fragrant and should smell somewhat sweet.
+It should be fragrant and should smell somewhat sweet and earthy.

 - 6 to 7 medium ripe tomatoes, sliced into wedges (on-the-vine tomatoes or heirloom tomatoes preferred)